d-morrison/IntroStatActivities/_book/01-A01-martian-alphabet.md

 ### Additional notes

-Use this space to summarize your thoughts and take additional notes on this week's activity and material covered, and to write down the names and contact information of your teammates.
+Use this space to summarize your thoughts and take additional notes on today's activity and material covered, and to write down the names and contact information of your teammates.